HenrikBengtsson/progressr/README.md

 ## Note of caution - sending progress updates too frequently

 Signaling progress updates comes with some overhead.
-In situation where use progress updates, this overhead is typically much smaller than the task we are processing in each step.
-However, if the task we iterate over is quick, then the processing time induced by the progress updates might dominate each overall processing time.
+In situation where we use progress updates, this overhead is typically much smaller than the task we are processing in each step.
+However, if the task we iterate over is quick, then the extra time induced by the progress updates might end up dominating the overall processing time.
 If that is the case, a simple solution is to only signal progress updates every n:th step.
 Here is a version of `slow_sum()` that signals progress every 10:th iteration:
 ```
 slow_sum <- function(x) {
   p <- progressr::progressor(length(x) / 10)